openregister/registers-rfcs/content/entry-invalidation/index.md

 Another situation is having a change in the history of a record that is wrong.

-We need a way to mark entries as invalid so we can keep compatibility with other copies of the Register (consumers, replicas, etc).
+We need a way to mark entries as invalid so we can keep compatibility with other copies of the Register (consumers, replicas, etc) and allow computing the correct(ed) list of records.

 ## Explanation